phpbb/area51/README.md

     $ composer.phar install

+Copy `app/config/parameters.dist.yml` to `app/config/parameters.yml`
-Then adjust the configuration in `app/config/parameters.yml`.
+and adjust the configuration.

 Point your webroot to `/web`.